LeonMatthes/Autocompletion/README.md

 ## Troubleshooting
 If the Autocompletion still behaves the same as the old OCompletion (e.g. no type-guessing), you may have to change a preference to enable it.

-Go into Preferences and enable "Use eCompletion instead of OCompletion".
+Go into Preferences and enable "Use Autocompletion instead of OCompletion".

-If the Autocompletion is not showing up at all, enable the "Enable OCompletion" preference.
+If the Autocompletion is not showing up at all, enable the "Enable Autocompletion" preference.

+If you install OCompletion after installing Autocompletion it will overwrite the Autocompletion code.
+In this case you will have to reinstall Autocompletion.